animakit/animakit-rotator/README.md

 # AnimakitRotator

+**WARNING:** Currently unmaintained because of lack of interest, activity and resources

 React component for the 3D rotation of the blocks.
 Supports up to 6 blocks, different sizes, and X/Y axis.